Somerville (video game): Development

 Dino Patti was a co-founder of Playdead, the studio behind major independent successes Limbo and Inside.
 Following Inside's release in 2016, Patti left Playdead, stating he felt he had helped bring the studio to a point where it could stand on its own.

 On June 27, 2017, Patti announced that he had formed Jumpship along with UK film animator Chris Olsen, and that they were working on a game titled Somerville.
 The announcement was accompanied by the first teaser trailer for the game.
 Olsen started preliminary work on Somerville in 2014, and development of the game expanded after Olsen formed Jumpship with Patti as executive producer.
 The game was described as a "sci-fi action adventure that chronicles the lives of key individuals in the wake of a global catastrophe".

 More details about the game were featured during Microsoft's presentation at E3 2021, including the planned 2022 release date for Microsoft Windows, Xbox One, and Xbox Series X and Series S. Olsen stated that many gaming outlets mislabelled Somerville as a puzzle-platformer based on this trailer and apparent similarities to Limbo and Inside, but he said the game lacks both puzzle and platforming type elements, and was not confined to 2D-like movement.
 Instead, Olsen claimed the concept of the game was too difficult to describe beyond being a science fiction adventure game.

 Somerville launched on November 15, 2022.
 The same day, the Thunderful Group announced it was finalizing the acquisition of Jumpship for an undisclosed sum, with Thunderful saying that Jumpship will "retain creative autonomy as it continues to create top-class story-driven narrative games".

 Reception

 Critical response

-Somerville has received "mixed or average reviews" reviews on Metacritic.
+Somerville has received "mixed or average" reviews on Metacritic.

+The Academy of Interactive Arts & Sciences nominated Somerville for Outstanding Achievement in Audio Design at the 26th Annual D.I.C.E.
+Awards.